JorgenMygindPilgaard/MemoryMate/README.md

 ### Functionalities
 #### Edit Logical Tags
 Just select a file and start typing.
 The data is saved when you navigate away from image or close application.
+For editing geo-location, click the window just below tag neme Geo-location.
+This will open a bigger window where you can search and pick a location.
+(Notice that showing and editing geo-location requires intenet-access.
+If you don't have internet-access, you can still use the application, but you are not able to view/edit geolocation)
+For editing image orientation/rotation, use the rotation-buttons below the image.
 #### Consolidate metadata
 Do you have images with title, description etc. not written to all logical tags.
 No problem.
 Select the file/files/folder/folders, right-click and select "Consolidate metadata".
 The program will then make sure to "spread" the logical tags to all corresponding physical tags in the selected images.
 #### Copy metadata